 Secured Debts in Bankruptcy

 Secured debts are loans secured by collateral (aka security interest).
 If the collateral has a title, then the lender attaches a lien against the property.
-If the debtor defaults, then the lender can repossess the property, and sell it to pay for the loan.
-If the amount is insufficient to repay the loan, then, if the loan was a recourse loan, the lender can go to court to get a deficiency judgment for the difference.
+If the debtor defaults, the lender can repossess the property, then sell it to pay for the loan.
+If the sales proceeds is insufficient to repay the loan, then, if the loan was a recourse loan, the lender can go to court to get a deficiency judgment for the difference.

 A secured debt in Chapter 7 bankruptcy has 2 components: personal liability and the collateral, or the security interest.
-Chapter 7 eliminates the legal liability for the debt, but still allows the secured creditor to take the property and sell it.
+Chapter 7 eliminates the legal liability for the debt, but still allows the secured creditor to repossess the property.
 However, the creditor will have to accept whatever the property will fetch, even if the sales proceeds does not cover the debt; the creditor will be barred from getting a deficiency judgment.

-Equity in property is the positive value of the property above what is owed on it, or on a loan using the property as collateral.
+Equity in property is the amount of property value that exceeds the amount of a loan that is secured by the property.
 If the value of the property is less than the loan amount, then the owner has no equity in the property.

-If you file for Chapter 7 bankruptcy, you will fill out forms that include a listing of your assets and their value, and what you claim is exempt, which is determined and limited by law.
+If you file for Chapter 7 bankruptcy, you will fill out forms, listing your assets and their value, and what you claim is exempt, which is determined and limited by law.
 Most debtors filing Chapter 7 have either little or no equity in their property, or an exemption covers the value of the property.
-If your property is not secured, then you get to keep the property.
+In such a case, you can keep unsecured property.

-However, even if your equity in the property is greater than your exemption amount and security interest, the trustee will only sell it if the sale price is likely to be greater than your exemption amount, the amount of the secured interest, the cost of selling it, and the trustee's commission.
+However, even if your equity in the property is greater than your exemption amount and security interest, the trustee will only sell it if the sale price is likely to be greater than your exemption amount, plus the amount of the secured interest, plus the cost of selling it, plus the trustee's commission.
 If it is greater, then the property will be sold and the amount left over will be distributed equally to your unsecured creditors.